influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/visualization-types.md

     parent: Guides
 ---

-## Visualization types supported in Chronograf
+## Visualization types in Chronograf

-Chronograf's dashboard cells support seven visualization types, shown together in the **Visualization Type** selection view like this:
+Chronograf's dashboard views support the following visualization types, which can be selected in the **Visualization Type** selection view like this:

 [Visualization Type selection view](/img/chronograf/chrono-visualization-types.png)

+Each of the data visualization types and the available user controls are described below:

+* Line Graph
+* Stacked Graph
+* Step-Plot Graph
+* Single Stat
+* Line Graph + Single Stat
+* Bar Graph
+* Gauge
+* Table

+For information on adding and displaying annotations in graph views, see [Adding annotations to Chronograf views](/chronograf/v1.4/guides/annotations/).

 ### Line Graph